 Last week, I learnt a valuable lesson about gardening – wear sun cream!
 I was at the allotment for 4 hours last Friday.
 It didn’t feel particularly sunny, but I got burnt to a crisp – look!

-Volunteering is something else I could be doing.
+Finally, volunteering is something else I could be doing to keep myself occupied.
 It seems like a great way to keep busy while the kids are at school.
-There are a few local organisations listed online that I'd consider helping out.
-I think an elderly befriending service would be perfect for me.
-I miss having older relatives to chat with and love listening to their tales, so I'd probably get as much out of a role like that as the elderly person would.
+There are a few local organisations listed online that I’d consider helping out.
+An elderly befriending service would be perfect for me.
+I miss having older relatives to chat with and love listening to their tales.
+So I’d probably get as much out of a role like that as the elderly person would.